inikulin/mods/README.md

 });
 ```

-Another issue with RequireJs is that modules structure mimics filesystem structure.
-So rebasing single file may become a
+Another issue of RequireJs is that a module structure mimics a filesystem structure.
+So rebasing a single file may become a
 significant pain in the ass.
-The most common process of building your scripts (e.g. with [grunt](http://gruntjs.com/) is):
+The most common process of building your scripts (e.g. with [grunt](http://gruntjs.com/)) is:
-* Concat all JS files in the given directory
+* Concat all JS files in the given directory into a single file, which is used at run time
-* Uglify resulting file into a single runtime
+* Minify this file

-With such approach usage of the RequireJS may become [really painful](https://github.com/yeoman/grunt-usemin/issues/192).
+With such approach, usage of the RequireJS may become [really painful](https://github.com/yeoman/grunt-usemin/issues/192).

-So if you want nice, modular and narrative code, filesystem/url-agnostic AMD library with nice error handling and you want to concat all your scripts (without taking care of their order/filesystem path) into a single file then `mods` is your choise.
+So if you want

+* nice, modular and narrative code
+* filesystem/url-agnostic AMD library with nice error handling
+* concat all your scripts (without taking care of their order/filesystem path) into a single file

+then `mods` is your choice.

 Usage
 ====